executablebooks/team-compass/docs/team.md

 ## Core Team

-Currently the core team is [defined in this list of team members](https://executablebooks.org/en/latest/team.html).
+The core team is [defined in this list of team members](https://executablebooks.org/en/latest/team.html).

+## Emeritus Team Members

+These are team members that were once on the Core Team, but no longer wish to have Core Team responsibilities.

+_Note: this section is currently empty as no team member has formally left the project, we leave it here to encourage these practices moving forward_.